Our Library Champions are:

 We do this in several ways.

 1. By fostering communication and cooperation to mutual benefit between CWA author members and libraries.
 We have two Library Champions in Cilla Masters and John Dean to initiate, oversee and liaise wherever we can.

 How does this work?
 On a practical level, if you’d like a crime writer to talk at an event at your library, we’ll do our best to find you one.
 If you’re already holding an event and you would like us to help promote it, let us know (with as much notice as possible) and, where appropriate, we will publicise it to our members and also to our thousands of Crime Readers’ Association subscribers.
 This is especially the case, of course, where a CWA member is one of the participating authors.
 We also work wherever we can to support libraries and are open to hearing your views of how we can do that.

 2. National Crime Reading Month.
-The CWA’s initiative promotes events and reading projects that happen in May.
+The CWA’s initiative promotes events and reading projects that happen in June (from 2021).
 Libraries are major hosts.

 We have a dedicated webpage for this where events are listed according to geographical region.
 If you’re looking for an author, suggestions on how to set up an event or publicity for an event you already have planned: contact us.

 3. Literature that’s connected with the CWA that you and your borrowers might also find useful.